 Yes.
-Emergency water is as scarce as toilet paper.
+Emergency water was as scarce as toilet paper.
 At a speed no one could imagine, our lives changed.
 Change was forced on us, at a national level, in ways not seen in almost four family generations.

 In the end, perhaps we will be better for it.
 Perhaps we will recognize that preparation is important and that planning ahead can save a great deal of heartache and pain.
 We can hope.